amarkal/amarkal-ui/components/checkbox/README.md

 The `checkbox` field lets the user select one or more options from a set of alternatives.

-The value of a checkbox component is stored as an array of all the checked boxes values.

 ## Arguments

 Name | Type | Default | Required | Description